aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 #### Security schemes

 ???-info "Does Powertools implement any of the security schemes?"
-    No. Powertools adds support for generating OpenAPI documentation with security schemes, but it doesn't implement any of the security schemes itself.
+    No. Powertools adds support for generating OpenAPI documentation with [security schemes](https://swagger.io/docs/specification/authentication/), but it doesn't implement any of the security schemes itself, so you must implement the security mechanisms separately.

 OpenAPI uses the term security scheme for [authentication and authorization schemes](https://swagger.io/docs/specification/authentication/){target="_blank"}.
 When you're describing your API, declare security schemes at the top level, and reference them globally or per operation.